Pirates vs. Rays Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 23 hits with five doubles, five home runs, 17 walks and 14 RBI.
-He's also stolen four bases.
+- Andrew McCutchen has five doubles, six home runs, 17 walks and 15 RBI (24 total hits).
+He's also swiped four bases.

 McCutchen Recent Games